How to Use Excel IF Statement for Increment by 1 (3 Examples)

 4. Can I apply the IF statement to increment values in other units or measurements?

-Yes, you can use the IF statement to increment values in other units or measurements, as long as you understand the conversion and adjust the formula accordingly.
+Yes, as long as you understand the conversion and adjust the formula accordingly.

 Get FREE Advanced Excel Exercises with Solutions!